Suzuki e Vitara Review

 Suzuki is very keen to emphasise the off-roading aspects of the e Vitara, though, and I can see why as there are very few compact electric family cars like this that do have any proper off-road prowess.
 The Jeep Avenger is the only one that does, and that’s front-wheel drive only, so Suzuki’s ‘AllGrip-e’ electric all-wheel drive system does set it apart a bit.
 There’s even a Trail mode, to make light work of rougher terrain.

 There’s no frunk in the Suzuki e Vitara, but the boot will be big enough for small family duties.
 It’s not massive.
-Actually, at 306- to 320 litres that it has (depending on whether the seats are slid forwards or not) it’s quite a bit smaller than the boot in the Jeep Avenger and Renault 4 E-Tech.
+Actually, the 306- to 320 litres that it has (depending on whether the seats are slid forwards or not) it’s quite a bit smaller than the boot in the Jeep Avenger, Renault 4 E-Tech and Ford Pume Gen-E.

 Verdict

 The Suzuki e Vitara is an interesting prospect if you’re after a small-ish, useful-ish electric car with some modest off-road chops.
-Having said that, the e Vitara also has a lot of very strong competition, so it’ll need to be priced well and have some very decent monthly costs.
-With sale due to start next year, we’ll just have to wait and see!
+Having said that, it also has a lot of very strong competition, so it’ll need to be priced well and have some very decent monthly costs.
+It really will come down to lease and PCP prices, so let’s hope that they’re very competitive as – even with that amazing standard warranty – I suspect the e Vitara will struggle to justify itself if it costs the same as a Ford Puma Gen-E, never mind the Skoda Elroq.

 Like the Suzuki e Vitara?
 Try these...